HimanshuAryaa/Tutedude-Python-Assignments/assignment5/README.md

 # Assignment 5: Data Structures and Strings in Python

-## Module 6: Data Structures and Strings in Python
+## Data Structures and Strings in Python

 This assignment contains two tasks focusing on Python data structures including dictionaries and lists, along with list slicing operations.